WireGuard/wintun/README.md

 - `WintunStartSession()` starts a session.
 One adapter may have only one session.
 - `WintunEndSession()` ends and frees the session.
 - `WintunIsPacketAvailable()` checks if there is a receive packet available.
-- `WintunWaitForPacket()` waits for a receive packet to become available.
 - `WintunReceivePacket()` receives one packet.
 - `WintunReceiveRelease()` releases internal buffer after client processed the receive packet.
 - `WintunAllocateSendPacket()` allocates memory for send packet.